bp2008/CommunityDKPBidHistory/README.md

 # CommunityDKPBidHistory
-A searchable web interface for bid history from CommunityDKP.
+A searchable web interface for bid history with data sourced from CommunityDKP.

 ## Description